The Crooked Treehouse

 75 minutes

 It's time for a changing of The Companions.
 Mel, we hardly knew ye, so Get Out.
 It's really strange to try and describe the episodes of this era.
-Shit goes down between characters and aliens you've never seen before, and never will again.
+Drama goes down between characters and aliens you've never seen before, and never will again.
 Some of it is interesting.

-(7, Ace, Psychic Circus)
+(7, Ace, Davros, Daleks)

 100 minutes